matheus6417/konnect-team-interview-frontend-exercise/README.md

 Implemented features (besides exercise requirements), and items that were mentioned in Panel 1 interview

-- File based routing
 - Persistency between pages (going back from a service, keeps last page view, search term)
 - Search debounced to avoid several api calls
 - Loading skeleton components
 - UI feedback for loading, empty, error
 - Pagination behaviour (reseting on search, loading state)
-- Card is not clicable - only title and versions button (as mentioned, we could have multiple actions in one card)
+- Card is not clicable - only title and versions button (as mentioned, we could have multiple actions in one card, like, clicking on a developer avatar)
 - Styles mainly in sass
 - Not used any kong components - added generic components (button, input) with enough props and features for the assignment.
+- Server endpoint for fetching a single service by id
+- Truncating card descriptions, formatting service metrics.
+- File based routing
+- Used script setup and Auto-import of components and main vue & vueUse api - keeping better readability
+- No media queries for responsive behaviour - used flexbox, grid layout and container queries

 ### ❌ Items NOT implemented (from Panel 1 discussion)